 Have fun learning!
 Every group member will enjoy considerable freedom while traveling.
 Of course, responsible adult behavior is expected at all times.
 In Europe, we are ambassadors for Bentley and for our home countries.
 Both Germans and Croatians emphasize timeliness and discipline, so we need to dress appropriately and arrive punctually for each activity.
 Students should behave respectfully toward our hosts, one another, and the leaders.
 Because the program is subject to change, at dismissal time, students should confirm the time of the next day's first meeting.
 In addition, please consult the Survival Tips appended to this document.
 Any blatant recklessness will result in an "F" and a premature return at your own expense.
+Participation grades are based upon your preparation for each event and the initiative you demonstrate in interactions with our local hosts.
+In addition, be aware of and observe the Survival Tips appended to this document.

-Other items:
+Other Items:

-- Familiarize yourself with the Cronin Center's guidelines.
-If you act outside of these or the expectations outlined above, you may be sent home at any time at the discretion of the instructor and at your own expense.
-If you are sent home, you will fail the course. - The group will travel together from Boston and return there unless the professor is notified before the application deadline.
-Divergence from the group requires students to sign a waiver of responsibility and pay any difference in airfare.
+Familiarize yourself with the Cronin Center's guidelines.
+If you act outside of these or the expectations outlined above, you may be sent home at any time

+- at the discretion of the instructor and at your own expense.
+If you are sent home, you will fail the course. - The group will travel together from Boston and return there unless you inform the professor before the application deadline.
+Deviation from the group requires a waiver of responsibility and any difference in airfare. - Please be aware that faculty-led international courses are not typical classroom experiences, and are expected to participate in activities that may be physically strenuous.
+Typically these include considerable walking or hiking.
+Students are expected to participate unless they require modification and/or reasonable accommodation due to a disability.
+In such cases, documentation from the Office of Disability Services will be required.